Bema is an avid dreamtime traveler and teacher who loves sharing her experiences and adventures for others to benefit

 And that's why you, or someone you know, may be seeking to hire an eBook ghostwriter to create your own masterpiece.
 You want to get your book written by a pro, who can produce your book with delicacy and speed so that you don't have to spend years doing it yourself or so that you can rest assured that your eBook will sell and become popular.

 Whether this digital book will be fictional or full of real-world information, this book is going to represent you and your mind, so it's important to make sure you choose the right writer.
-Though that isn't the only important thing you need to know, which is what brings me to the purpose of this hub.
+Though that isn't the only important thing you need to know, which is what brings me to the purpose of this article.

-I recently started a new gig on fiverr in attempt to answer dozens of requests for ebook writers.
+I recently started a new gig on Fiverr in an attempt to answer dozens of requests for eBook writers.
 I decided I would go well beyond my usual rates and offer to write a full chapter for $5, of up to 3,000 words.
-I made a video, got my description set up and then the flood of questions starting coming in.
+I made a video, got my description set up, and then the flood of questions starting coming in.

 - How long will it take to write a whole eBook for me?